 Alcohol dehydrates you, amongst many other 'not so good' effects.
 It messes with your liver and it throws your hormones out of balance, and most definitely prevents you from going to sleep.

 Protein + Sugar

-Drinking too Much Water
+Drinking Too Much Water

-The best remedy that I know about to enhance your deep delta wave sleep is called Adrenal Night Formula.
+The best remedy I know about to enhance your deep delta wave sleep is called Adrenal Night Formula.
 The supplement is not a sleeping pill, it is an adrenal rejuvenator, which goes deeper and gets to the root at why you can’t sleep in the first place.
-Just take 1 thirty minutes before bed and sleep restfully 7-8 hours.
+Just take 1 thirty minutes before bed and sleep restfully for 7-8 hours.